 Designing assessment activities

-When designing assessment activities, it is important to identify the required outcomes, and assess against these outcomes.
+When designing assessment activities, it's important to identify the unit standards' required outcomes and assess against these.

-• Outcomes identify the skills or knowledge to be achieved.
-Evidence requirements and range statements identify the evidence to be considered.
+Evidence requirements and range statements identify the evidence you should consider.

-• provide instructions that are clear, complete, easily understood and give the candidate the opportunity to meet the requirements of the unit standard(s).
+All assessment activities should give candidates the opportunity to meet the requirements of the unit standards.

-• specifies the evidence expected from the candidate for each element being assessed
+Assessment schedules specify the evidence expected from the candidate for each element being assessed.

-• includes judgement statement(s) which identify the standard to be achieved.
+They also include judgement statements that identify the standard to be achieved.

 Designing assessment tasks